• Home

 • Blog

-• “Dzień dobry” or “Siema”? – Essential Polish Polite Phrases with Translations
+• “Dzień dobry” or “Siema”? – Basic polite expressions in Polish with translation

-“Dzień dobry” or “Siema”? – Essential Polish Polite Phrases with Translations
+“Dzień dobry” or “Siema”? – Basic polite expressions in Polish with translation

 14 Aug | 2025

-If you’re learning Polish as a foreign language, you’ve probably wondered where to start.
-While grammar and pronunciation can be challenging, mastering Polish polite phrases is your best ally at the beginning of your language journey.
-These phrases help you initiate conversations, show respect, and simply avoid coming across as rude.
+If you are learning Polish as a foreigner, you have probably asked yourself more than once: where should I start?
+Although grammar and pronunciation can be challenging, it is the polite expressions in Polish that become your best ally at the beginning of your language-learning journey.
+They help you make contact, show respect, and… simply avoid sounding rude.

 Polskie zwroty grzecznościowe